-The Wisconsin CCUFC class of 2017 completed the program in October in Madison.
-The program was coordinated by Josh Roberts (third from right, top), League VP of System Collaboration and Development, on behalf of the Wisconsin Credit Union Foundation.
+The Wisconsin CCUFC class of 2018 completed the program in October in Madison.
 Some of the graduates are not pictured.

-While credit unions in our state have provided their members free financial counseling for years – 500,000 hours last year alone that saved members millions of dollars – this effort further equips credit unions to help more of their members while strengthening credit unions’ brand as Americans’ best financial partner – a goal of our nationwide Unite for Good effort.
+While credit unions in our state have provided their members free financial counseling for years - more than 678,000 hours last year alone that saved members millions of dollars - this effort further equips credit unions to help more of their members while strengthening credit unions' brand as Americans' best financial partner - a goal of our nationwide Unite for Good effort.

 Wisconsin credit unions come together as a single League to Unite for Good; we remove barriers, increase awareness and foster service excellence.
 All of these steps help more Americans to see credit unions as their best financial partner and regard their credit union as their primary financial institution.
 Read more articles in our Unite for Good series.